How to properly assess a potential opportunity during the interview process. [TWEET]

 This is even more important if you’re job hunting while employed.
 No matter how miserable your current position may be, focus on finding the right opportunity rather than simply escaping your current situation.

-Here are some questions you can ask to get a deeper understanding of an organization and position yourself as the right candidate for the job.
+Ask these questions during your next interview to get a deeper understanding of the organization and position yourself as the right candidate for the job.
+[TWEET]

 What would the perfect candidate for this position look like?